The Gospel

 Conclusion

 Jesus suffered the most undeserving death on behalf of humanity so that we could be saved from our sin.
-Through faith, repentance, and obedience, we receive the salvation of our souls and reconcilliation with God.
+Through faith in Him, we receive eternal salvation and reconciliation with God.

 "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life. " (John 3:16)